-The 349-member Riksdag is Sweden’s primary representative forum.
-The entire Riksdag is chosen by direct elections based on suffrage for all Swedish citizens aged 18 or over who are, or previously have been, residents of Sweden.
-Since 1971, Sweden has had a unicameral (one-chamber) Riksdag.
+The parliament with its 349 members is Sweden’s primary representative forum.
+The entire parliament is chosen by direct elections based on suffrage for all Swedish citizens aged 18 or over who are, or previously have been, residents of Sweden.

-General elections to the Riksdag are held on the third Sunday of September every four years.
-Eligibility to serve in the Riksdag requires Swedish citizenship and the attainment of voting age.
-All elections employ the principle of proportional representation, to ensure that seats are distributed among the political parties in proportion to the votes cast for them across the country as a whole.
+General elections to the parliament are held on the second Sunday of September every four years.
+To serve in the parliament, a person has to be a Swedish citizen and aged 18 or more.
+Seats are distributed among the political parties in proportion to the votes cast for them across the country as a whole.

 Four per cent required

-There is one exception to the rule of full national proportionality: a party must receive at least 4 per cent of all votes in the election to gain representation in the Riksdag, a rule designed to prevent very small parties from getting in.
+There is one exception to the rule of full national proportionality: a party must receive at least 4 per cent of all votes in the election to gain representation in the parliament, a rule designed to prevent very small parties from getting in.

-The Government governs the country but is accountable to the Riksdag.
-The Riksdag appoints a Prime Minister, who is tasked with forming a Government.
-The Prime Minister personally chooses the ministers to make up the Cabinet and also decides which ministers will be in charge of the various ministries.
-Together, the Prime Minister and the Cabinet ministers form the Government.
-Under the Constitution, the Government – not the head of state (the monarch) – is empowered to make governmental decisions.
+The parliament appoints a prime minister, who is tasked with forming a government.
+The prime minister personally chooses the ministers to make up the cabinet and also decides which ministers will be in charge of the various ministries.
+Together, the prime minister and the cabinet ministers form the government.
+The government governs the country but is accountable to the parliament.

 The government at work

-The Government rules Sweden by implementing the decisions of the Riksdag and by formulating new laws or law amendments, on which the Riksdag decides.
+The government rules Sweden by implementing the decisions of the parliament and by formulating new laws or law amendments, on which the parliament decides.

 The government is assisted in this task by the Government Offices and the Swedish government agencies (345 in total, as of 2018).
 The cabinet as a whole is responsible for all government decisions.
 Although many routine matters are in practice decided by individual ministers and only formally approved by the government, the principle of collective responsibility is reflected in all governmental work.
 As part of its official functions, the government:

 - presents bills to the parliament